unahouExosite/docs/tutorials/hvac-tutorial/beaglebone.md

 ## Install GWE with GMQ on BeagleBone

-Next install GWE on the BBG.
+Install GWE on the BBG.

 ```
 What is GWE?